 The impression of missing something, or someone, tricks your mind into giving it more value, and thus magnifies the emotion burst you get from achieving your desires.

-The same principle applies to hard working.
+The same principle applies to hard work.
 A compliment received for a one-hour project is meaningless compared to a compliment received for a one-week project.
 So is the sensation of completeness you get from it.

 The more effort you put into doing something, the bigger will be the emotional burst it generates, and the more it will last.